Ruaso/ICS-PP-reference/README.md

 And, some works done by the former students can be found in this Repo, just for your reference. :smiley:

+#### Keeping in mind:
+- There are only two weeks for the project
+- Don't be too ambitious

 #### Other materials:

 For the guys who are interesting in **crypograph/error correction** in communication: